-I have experience of working with a wide variety of issues, including anxiety and depression, relationship issues, self-development and identity, stress, fertility issues and being affected by abuse.
+I have experience of working with a wide variety of issues, including anxiety and depression, relationship issues, self-development and identity, stress, and being affected by abuse.
 I have a particular interest in the issues affecting young adults and have worked extensively with the 18-25 age group.

 As an accredited member of BACP, I am bound by their requirements for continuing professional development and their code for Good Practice in Counselling and Psychotherapy.
 I am fully insured and have clinical supervision in place for my practice.